KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 CO: OCo. _hiuin_ gl. _taxus_
 PIE: \*h₁eyw- "yew, _Taxus baccata_" (IEW: 297)
 COGN: Hitt. <sup>GIS</sup>_e(y)an_- "?yew", OE _īw_, Lith. _ievà_ "bird-cherry", Russ. _íva_ "willow", perhaps Gr. _óa_ "service-tree"
 ETYM: These forms should not be confused with PCelt. [\*eburo- "ivy"](#eburo), as in EIEC.
 The Gaulish word for yew-tree is unattested, so far as I know, but it is the source of Fr. _if_ (from \*iwo-).
 The form _iuos_ (Coligny) is of unknown meaning, _pace_ Lambert 1994.
 In PIE we seem to have an original u-stem, with nom.sg. \*h₁eyu- / gen.sg. \*h₁iw-os, which was thematicized independently in different languages.
 Celtic preserves the stem of the oblique cases.
 For the phonetic development cf. PCelt. \*biwo- "alive" > OIr. _béo_, W _byw_.
 The acute in Balto-Slavic, implied by the accentual paradigm a, (cf. Russ. gen.sg. _ívy_) is unexpected.
-It may be due to the secondary Balto­ Slavic vṛddhi, which is common in nominal derivation and bears the acute (in contradistinction to the inherited lengthened PIE grade formations, which bear the circumflex, cf. Matasovic 2008a: 130ff.).
+It may be due to the secondary Balto­ Slavic vṛddhi, which is common in nominal derivation and bears the acute (in contradistinction to the inherited lengthened PIE grade formations, which bear the circumflex, cf. Matasović 2008a: 130ff.).
 Note, however, that Derksen (2008: 216) reconstructs the PIE root as \*h₁eyH- and does not mention the connection with the Celtic words.
 REF: [EDPC]

 ## K